 - by mail: cheques or money orders should be made payable to the University of Northern British Columbia and must reach UNBC by the due date.
 Cheques or money orders are requested in Canadian funds drawn on a Canadian bank.
 The University is not responsible for payments lost in the mail. - by wire transfer: bank-to-bank wire transfers can be arranged through your financial institution.
-Wire transfer instructions can be found on our web site at: www.unbc.ca/finance\dept/ accounts\receivable/payment\options.html. - in person: at the Cashier's Office located next to Student Services during regular business hours.
+Wire transfer instructions can be found on our web site at: www.unbc.ca/finance_dept/ accounts_receivable/payment_options.html. - in person: at the Cashier's Office located on Student Services Street during hours of operation.
 Tuition payments are also accepted at UNBC's regional offices in Terrace, Fort St. John and Quesnel. - in payment drop box: located by the Security Office.
 All payments must be enclosed in an envelope.
-Do not drop cash in box. - by American Express, MasterCard, Visa, or Debit Card: will be accepted in person by the Cashier. - by internet: MasterCard and Visa payments will be accepted using the website for students.
+Do not drop cash in box. - by American Express, MasterCard, Visa, or Debit Card: will be accepted in person by the Cashier. - by internet: American Express, Mastercard, Visa credit card and Interac debit online payments will be accepted using the website for students.